Climate of the Arctic: Arctic Basin

-Canadian Archipelago
+Canadian Arctic Archipelago

-Annual precipitation totals in the Canadian Archipelago increase dramatically from north to south.
+Annual precipitation totals in the Arctic Archipelago increase dramatically from north to south.
 The northern islands receive similar amounts, with a similar annual cycle, to the central Arctic Basin.
 Over Baffin Island and the smaller islands around it, annual totals increase from just over 200 mm in the north to about 500 mm in the south, where cyclones from the North Atlantic are more frequent.

+However, in the central part of the Archipelago, such as Cambridge Bay and Ulukhaktok on Victoria Island and Gjoa Haven on King William Island, precipitation is lower and averages under 200 mm annually.

 Greenland

 Annual precipitation amounts given below for Greenland are from Figure 6.5 in Serreze and Barry (2005).
 Due to the scarcity of long-term weather records in Greenland, especially in the interior, this precipitation climatology was developed by analyzing the annual layers in the snow to determine annual snow accumulation (in liquid equivalent) and was modified on the coast with a model to account for the effects of the terrain on precipitation amounts.

-The southern third of Greenland protrudes into the North-Atlantic storm track, a region frequently influenced by cyclones.
+The southern third of Greenland protrudes into the North Atlantic storm track, a region frequently influenced by cyclones.
 These frequent cyclones lead to larger annual precipitation totals than over most of the Arctic.
 This is especially true near the coast, where the terrain rises from sea level to over 2500 m, enhancing precipitation due to orographic lift.
 The result is annual precipitation totals of 400 mm over the southern interior to over 1200 mm near the southern and southeastern coasts.
 Some locations near these coasts where the terrain is particularly conducive to causing orographic lift receive up 2200 mm of precipitation per year.
 More precipitation falls in winter, when the storm track is most active, than in summer.

 The west coast of the central third of Greenland is also influenced by some cyclones and orographic lift, and precipitation totals over the ice sheet slope near this coast are up to 600 mm per year.
 The east coast of the central third of the island receives between 200 and 600 mm of precipitation per year, with increasing amounts from north to south.
 Precipitation over the north coast is similar to that over the central Arctic Basin.